AusClimateService/npcp/reports/phase1/phase1_report.md

 that aims to develop a consistent approach to deliver comparable, robust, fit-for-purpose future climate information to assess climate risks and inform adaptation planning.
-The roadmap identifies a number of priorities areas of collaboration for the NPCP, including the delivery of national and regional downscaled climate projections.
+The roadmap identifies a number of priority areas of collaboration for the NPCP, including the delivery of national and regional downscaled climate projections.
 This involves model selection, downscaling models, bias correction and calibration, as well as secondary and next-level analysis (e.g., hazard modelling).